ethanmsl/boilerplate/Rust-Boilerplate/rustbp-dependencies.md

 ##divan
 ##flamegraph

-# for use with "console-subsriber"
+# for use with "console-subscriber"
 [build]
 rustflags = ["--cfg", "tokio_unstable"]